90 Degrees except #1 and Par 3s The main driving … [Read More...] about Thursday September 21st, 2023

 - Courtesy must always be exhibited towards other players.

 - Speed of Play.
-Each 18 hole round should be completed in 4 hours and fifteen minutes.
+Each 18 hole round should be completed in four hours and fifteen minutes.
 This amount of time is more than adequate, provided all players remain aware of the rights of others to play without delay.
 It is the responsibility of each group to keep pace with the group ahead.
 It is each group’s responsibility to be observant of its position on the course and keep pace.
 The Player Assistant has the authority to keep play moving at the proper pace for all players’ enjoyment.

 - All players who stop after playing nine holes for any reason must occupy the next tee before the following players arrive at the tee or they shall lose their position on the golf course.